 While you can start a new Movies Anywhere collection from the service's own catalog, that's not what we're here to do.
 In order to watch movies you've purchased on other platforms, you'll need to attach your relevant accounts to Movies Anywhere.

 You can connect any and all of the seven available services to Movies Anyway.
 Again, those are iTunes, Amazon Prime Video, Vudu, Google Play, Microsoft Movies & TV, Xfinity, and FandangoNOW.

 To connect a service, tap the "More" tab in the bottom right, "Manage Retailers' from the list, then tap "Connect" on the service you'd like to link.
 Just follow the individual instructions for the service you've chosen, which will require your login credentials for said service.
 Voilà, your movie collection is now connected.

 Once you link a service, you will see it turn into Connected with a checkmark symbol, like iTunes in the screenshot above.
 If you need a little extra help, we have detailed instructions on linking both iTunes and Google accounts.

 Not only does Movies Anywhere conveniently roundup your movies in one location, it allows you to use Chromecast or Android TV to beam your movies to your personal big-screen.
 At least, it gets you halfway there.
-With a little extra effort, movies on your smartphone can be movies on your TV, no matter from which of the six platforms you bought them from.
+With a little extra effort, movies on your smartphone can be movies on your TV, no matter from which of the seven platforms you bought them from.